tunmsk/nextgen-facebook/readme.txt

 = Version 8.10 2015/09/20 =

-The Photo Card, Gallery Card, and Product Card were deprecated by Twitter on July 3rd, 2015.
-NGFB continues to support [all current Twitter Card formats](https://dev.twitter.com/cards/types), including the Summary Card, Summary Card with Large Image, App Card (exclusive to WPSSO), and Player Card &mdash; in both the Free (New) and Pro versions.
+The Photo, Gallery, and Product Cards were deprecated by Twitter on July 3rd, 2015.
+NGFB continues to support [all current Twitter Card formats](https://dev.twitter.com/cards/types), including the Summary, Summary with Large Image, App (exclusive to WPSSO), and Player Cards &mdash; in both the Free and Pro versions of NGFB.

 * **New Features**
 	* *None*